Six people in the UK are being tested for potential coronavirus.

-Speaking in the House of Commons this morning, Health Secretary Matt Hancock said the NHS is "ready" for an outbreak of the deadly disease.
+Speaking in the House of Commons on Thursday morning, health secretary Matt Hancock said the NHS is “ready” for an outbreak of coronavirus.

 He said: “The chief medical officer has revised the risk to the UK population from very low to low, and has concluded that while there is an increased likelihood that cases may arise in this country, we are well prepared and well equipped to deal with them.